AliTopal89/practicego/README.md

 ```go
 func (b *Buffer) Bytes() []byte
 ```
+byte is an alias for `uint8` and is equivalent to `uint8` in all ways.
+It is used, by convention, to distinguish byte values from `8-bit` unsigned integer values.
 Bytes returns a slice of length `b.Len()` holding the unread portion of the buffer.
 The slice is valid for use only until the next buffer modification(that is, only until the next call to a method like Read, Write, Reset, or Truncate).

+`Bytes.Buffer`: Often we want to build up a long sequence of bytes.
+With bytes.Buffer we can write bytes into a single buffer, and then convert to a string when we are done.
+For performance, using bytes.Buffer is an ideal choice.
+And it can simplify some situations where we want to append many values together.

 ```go
 func main(){